 How do I show my council where a cycle lane is needed?

-We’ve been campaigning for the last two months for more separated space to enable people to walk and cycle whilst maintaining social distance.
+We’ve been campaigning for the last two months for more separated space to enable people to walk and cycle while maintaining social distance.

-To help people engage with their council, and let them know where pop up cycle lanes, wider pavements and other temporary infrastructure measure are needed, we’ve embedded the Widen My Path map on our web page.
+Widen My Path is a very useful tool to help people engage with their council, and let councils know where pop-up cycle lanes, wider pavements and other temporary infrastructure measures are needed.

 To help you with these maps and tools, we’ve set our some questions and answers to explain how they work, how they can help, and what you can do to engage with your council and press for more space for social distancing.

-How can I let my local authority know what specific pop up cycle lanes and interventions are needed and where?
+How can I let my local authority know what pop-up cycle lanes and interventions are needed and where?

 You can email your councillor and the leader of your council via our online campaign action and edit the template emails to include your suggestions.
 It’s much better however if you can show them what’s needed and where on a map.